All Episodes

 And by situational politics, I mean taking somebody who's not a conservative and calling them a conservative because they're close enough.

-In the process, we redefine conservatism, and that's for those of us who believe in conservatism anyway, for the long haul, it's not good.
+In the process, we redefine conservatism, and that's, for those of us who believe in conservatism anyway, for the long haul, it's not good.

 We water it down.

-It's something the libs never ever do.
+It's something libs never, ever do.

 They don't destroy their icons.